 A. The disclosures hereinafter made by the bidder are each a material representation of fact upon which reliance is placed should the Department enter into the contract with the bidder.
+The bidder further certifies that the Department has received the disclosure forms for each bid.

-The Department may terminate the contract if it is later determined that the bidder rendered a false or erroneous disclosure, and the surety providing the performance bond shall be responsible for completion of the contract.
+The chief procurement officer may void the bid, contract, or subcontract, respectively, if it is later determined that the bidder or subcontractor rendered a false or erroneous disclosure.
+A contractor or subcontractor may be suspended or debarred for violations of the Procurement Code.
+Furthermore, the chief procurement officer may void the contract and the surety providing the performance bond shall be responsible for completion of the contract.